Kugelschieber/asl/README.md

 ## List of all keywords

 Keywords should not be used as identifiers.
 Here is a full list of all keywords in ASL.
-Remember that build in functions should not be used neither.
+Remember that build in function names should not be used neither.

 | Keyword |
 | ------- |